 The City of Raleigh's Fire Department is ready to respond to emergency calls 24 hours per day, 365 days per year.
 In addition to fire suppression, the Department also provides first responder EMT-Defibrillator services, participates in a regional Urban Search and Rescue Team (USAR) and serves as one of the state's Regional Response Teams (RRT) for hazardous materials response.

 Organized as a career fire department in December 1912, two hose companies and seventeen members protected a population of over 19,200 residents and 4.0 square miles.
-One hundred years later, the firefighters of the Capitol City serve over 403,000 people spanning over 144 square miles with an operating budget around $49,650,000.
-Raleigh's Insurance Services Office (ISO) rating is Class 3.
+Today, the firefighters of the Capitol City serve over 440,000 people spanning over 144 square miles with an operating budget around $51,000,000.
+Raleigh's Insurance Services Office (ISO) rating is currently a Class 3.

 The Raleigh Fire Department is organized into five divisions: Operations, the Office of the Fire Marshal, Training, Services and the Office of the Fire Chief.